|Blackboard Collaborate has a 250 attendee limit. If you wish to use Blackboard Collaborate with more than 250 attendees view our guide.|

 The video description on YouTube has shortcuts to parts of the video that cover different features and aspects of Blackboard Collaborate.

 The university has a number of tools for online communication and collaboration such as Panopto, Blackboard Collaborate, and Microsoft Teams.
+An info-graphic on this topic is available on the CHEP SharePoint site.

 We have prepared guidance on best practices for running Blackboard Collaborate sessions based on feedback from other institutions and experts.